starsheriff/train-os/10-interrupts/README.md

 ### Questions
 * Assembly vs. C
 * Two stacks?
 One stack?
 * What to put in the GDT?
 * Stack Switch?
 * `rsp` vs `esp`?
+* should the IDT be in a mapped page or should we reserve the bytes in assembly?
+Do we know exactly what's happening?
+And, do we now the physical address in the end?